pminorsbda/codingcamp/README.md

-# codingcamp
-This is my code from Connectech coding camp for girls.
+This is code from the completed DjangoGirls tutorial as an example for the Bermuda workshop.